aarushi-code/React-Covid-Tracker/README.md

 # React-Covid-Tracker
-This is a React covid tracker webapp, my first react project
+This is a React covid tracker webapp, my first react project!